Railroad Pass (Nevada)

-Railroad Pass, 2358 ft, is a mountain pass through the Black Hills of the River Mountains in the southeastern portion of the city of Henderson, Nevada, which is part of the Las Vegas metropolitan area.
-Traversed by the Union Pacific Railroad's Boulder City spur of the Henderson branch line and by the Purple Heart Highway (I-11/US 93/US 95), the pass connects Henderson with Boulder City.
+Railroad Pass, 2358 ft, is a mountain pass through the Black Hills of the River Mountains in the southeastern portion of the city of Henderson, Nevada, which is part of the Las Vegas Valley.
+Traversed by the Union Pacific Railroad's Boulder City spur of the Henderson branch line and Purple Heart Highway (I-11/US 93/US 95), the pass connects Henderson with Boulder City.